Arturia-Pendragon-Iris/Frepa/README.md

 # Frepa
 This is the official repository for the paper "Improving Representation of High-frequency Components for Medical Foundation Models" by Yuetan Chu, Yilan Zhang, Zhongyi Han, Changchun Yang, Longxi Zhou, Gongning Luo, Chao Huang, Xin Gao.

+We are pleased that our paper has been accepted for IEEE Transactions on Medical Imaging!!!!!
+We will update the paper and the citation as soon as its publication.

 ## Introduction
 Frepa is proposed to address the limitations of previous medical foundation models in representing fine-grained information and high-frequency components.
 Frepa demonstrates that even when using a vanilla Vision Transformer (ViT), foundation models can learn more fine-grained representations through a frequency dual-component masking strategy.
 Additionally, the equal-histogram image-domain masking extends the Masked Autoencoder (MAE) beyond ViT to other architectures, such as scale-feature networks (e.g., Swin Transformer) and convolutional networks, without requiring modifications to the pretraining pipeline.